Renewed-Scripts/Renewed-Weathersync/README.md

 2. Copy the `Renewed-Weathersync` folder into your server directory.
 3. Add `start Renewed-Weathersync` to your `server.cfg` file.

+## Removing compatability files
+Currently we have compatability files for qb and cd easy time, qb is automatically detected but if you have never used cd_easytime before simply remove dependencies by doing the following:
+1. Headover to your server.cfg
+2. Copy and paste `setr weather_disablecd true` into your server.cfg
+3. and that's it you now disabled cd_easytime compatability!

 ## Configuration
 You can configure the resource by modifying the `weather.lua` & `time.lua` files.